neilellis/coding-with-gpt-4/README.md

   problems that come up, if you're stuck paste the errors back into GPT-4 to get its thoughts.
 You can even cut-and-paste code docs in to help.
 On a personal note, I've been re-learning Python this exact way.

-## What GPT-4 Can't Do
+## What It Can't Do

 Now let's look at the limitations and how they are being overcome or could be overcome.

 ### Know the latest Libraries, APIs and Languages

-The changing nature of libraries and the cost/time of training models means that tools like GPT-4 at present are out of date.
+The changing nature of libraries and the cost/time of training models means that tools like GPT-4 at present are always out of date.
 This can be tiresome and frustrating when GPT-4 is constantly suggesting out of date solutions such as believing that a library doesn't support the latest Twitter API.
 I've included a script [Bad Example](bad_example.md) of the torture of its ignorance.

-This problem is likely to be solved by the use of [ChatGPT plugins](https://openai.com/blog/chatgpt-plugins) to pull in more up-to-date information on libraries.
+This problem is likely to be at least partially solved by the use of [ChatGPT plugins](https://openai.com/blog/chatgpt-plugins) to pull in more up-to-date information on libraries.
 Better still one can hope that new and innovate ways of updating the base model (of the like of [LoRA](https://github.com/microsoft/LoRA)) allow such services to be more up-to-date.

 Also, take a look at the [Langchain Example](langchain.md) which was generated using [langchain_example.py](langchain_example.py).
 In this you can see GPT-4 (3.5) solving problems as it finds them.